croal99/caraxes/README.md

 It allows for syscall hooking with ftrace, has hiding functionality, and has many kernel functions translated to more userspace-like C functions in `src/stdlib.h`.

+## Installing

+First, make sure you have installed the header libraries for your kernel.

+On debian-like systems: `apt-get install linux-headers-$(uname -r)`

+On arch-like systems: `pacman -S linux-headers` / `pacman -S linux-zen-headers` etc

 After you've edited some of the files, or copied one of the examples (e.g. `cp examples/hooks_kill_backdoor.h src/hooks.h`), you can make and insert the rootkit like so:

 ```sh